 Woldumar Nature Center’s natural playground in Lansing, MI

-A hop, skip, and a jump from the Lansing Mall nests this woodsy park along the Grand River.
+A hop, skip, and jump from the Lansing Mall nests this woodsy park along the Grand River.
 It is home to a disc golf course, rolling trails, RC Track, and multiple playgrounds.

-7001 Old River Trl, Lansing, MI 48917
+Delta Mills 7001 Old River Trail, Lansing, MI 48917

 This park is crazy – in a good way.
-The playground is massive and the kids literally jump for joy when they see us pulling up to this parking lot.
+The playground is massive and the kids jump for joy when they see us pulling up to this parking lot.

 Kids love to go up and down the hills to the top of the play structure.
 This playground connects to two adjoining parks.